Deploy flutter Web app to Azure VM

 Search “Virtual Machine” or you can select the virtual machine from suggested services.

-Create a new virtual machine using the “create” button
+this image shows the Create a new virtual machine using the “create” button

-Fill in the relevant fields as shown in the figure
+Fill in the relevant fields as shown in the figure.

 The password and username given here will be used to access VM in the future.

-Review and then create
+Review and then create.

-Wait for the VM deployment progress
+Wait for the VM deployment progress.

-VM deployment progress
+this image shows the VM deployment progress

-You can also see all available VM’s in Virtual Machines Tab
+You can also see all available VM’s in Virtual Machines Tab.

-Click on a specific VM for more details if you can’t see the VM public IP then you need to start or restart your VM.
+Click on specific VM for more details if you can’t see the VM public IP then you need to start or restart your VM.

 Add Inbound Port Rules